alexbk64/numerical-methods/README.md

 <h4>Value at Risk of an option</h4>
 <ul>
   <li><a href=insert_here>Plain Vanilla European call option:</a> </br>
-    <i>Note: option prices calculated via Black-Scholes model. </i></br>
+    <i>Note: Option prices are calculated via Black-Scholes model.
+Run <code>main.m</code> to initialise all variables and compute all of the below.
+Sets the confidence parameter to 99% by default. </i></br>
     <b>Closed-form solutions:</b>
     <ul>
-      <li><a href=insert_here>Exact:</a> uses a closed-form solution to compute the exact VaR of a plain vanilla call option at 99% confidence level for varying time-horizons.
+      <li><a href=insert_here>Exact:</a> uses a closed-form solution to compute the exact VaR of a plain vanilla call option at a given confidence level for varying time-horizons.
       </li>
-      <li><a href=insert_here>Delta approximation:</a> uses a closed-form solution to compute the VaR of a plain vanilla call option at 99% confidence level for varying time-horizons, via delta approximation.
+      <li><a href=insert_here>Delta approximation:</a> uses a closed-form solution to compute the VaR of a plain vanilla call option at a given confidence level for varying time-horizons, via delta approximation.
 Uses a first-order Taylor series approximation, with the inclusion of an additional theta term to capture the effect of time on the value of the option.
       </li>
-      <li><a href=insert_here>Delta-gamma approximation:</a> uses a closed-form solution to compute the VaR of a plain vanilla call option at 99% confidence level for varying time-horizons, via delta-gamma approximation.
+      <li><a href=insert_here>Delta-gamma approximation:</a> uses a closed-form solution to compute the VaR of a plain vanilla call option at a given confidence level for varying time-horizons, via delta-gamma approximation.
 Uses a second-order Taylor series approximation, with the inclusion of an additional theta term to capture the effect of time on the value of the option.
       </li>
     </ul>
     <b>Monte Carlo estimations:</b>